briandrum/codes.forchagrin.com/_chapters/chapter-341-commercial-drivers.md

     the motor carrier operation is subject to an out-of-service order in any state or foreign jurisdiction;

-    4. _(4)_ The driver has more than one driver’s license.
+    4. _(4)_ The driver has more than one driver's license.

 3. _(c)_ No employer shall knowingly permit or authorize a driver to operate a commercial motor vehicle in violation of Section 341.05.

-4. _(d)_ No employer shall knowingly permit or authorize a driver to operate a commercial motor vehicle if the driver does not hold a valid, current commercial driver’s license or commercial driver’s license temporary instruction permit bearing the proper class or endorsements for the vehicle.
-No employer shall knowingly permit or authorize a driver to operate a commercial motor vehicle in violation of the restrictions on the driver’s commercial driver’s license or commercial driver’s license temporary instruction permit.
+4. _(d)_ No employer shall knowingly permit or authorize a driver to operate a commercial motor vehicle if the driver does not hold a valid, current commercial driver's license or commercial driver's license temporary instruction permit bearing the proper class or endorsements for the vehicle.
+No employer shall knowingly permit or authorize a driver to operate a commercial motor vehicle in violation of the restrictions on the driver's commercial driver's license or commercial driver's license temporary instruction permit.

 5. _(e)_